 The paper has focused on the union approach to managing IPR by examining three cases: collective bargaining, worker representation and national union structure.
 In each case the unions were unable to optimize the IPR available to them: losing the support of multi-employer bargaining; failing to build institutions of worker representation; retaining a weak confederal structure.

-The paper responds to some of the weaknesses identified with PR literature.
+The paper responds to some of the weaknesses identified in relation to PR literature.
 Refslund and Arnholz (2022) criticize the lack of attention in research to the nuts and bolts of the management and employment of PRs, as well as assumptions about union coherence and uniformity.
 Preminger (2020) argues for more attention to be paid to ideational power and the role of ideas in providing legitimacy for action.
-A consideration of the reasons for the failure of the unions to develop a more strategic response to the management of IPR addresses these issues.
+A consideration of the reasons for the failure of the unions to develop a more strategic response to the management of IPR enables us to address these issues.

 An initial error of the unions was their dependence to a high degree upon two PRs - the structural and associational power, based upon full employment, which supported a high bargaining coverage and membership density for more than three decades after the Second World War.
 No provision was made for this configuration to change.
 PR literature emphasizes the dangers of depending on one or two PRs and the need to maintain the liquidity of other PRs.
 The failure of the unions to do this was related to an over confidence in the permanence of the post war model.